Moses Wright: Professional career

+Los Angeles Clippers / Agua Caliente Clippers (2021–2022)

 After going undrafted in the 2021 NBA draft, Wright joined the New Orleans Pelicans for the 2021 NBA Summer League and averaged 7.2 points, 4.4 rebounds and 1.4 blocks per game.
 On September 27, 2021, he signed with the Los Angeles Clippers.
 However, he was waived on October 14.

 On October 27, Wright signed with the Agua Caliente Clippers as an affiliate player.
 In 13 games, he averaged 13.5 points and 8.5 rebounds in 29.7 minutes.

-On December 21, 2021, Wright signed a 10-day contract with the Los Angeles Clippers.
+On December 21, 2021, Wright signed a ten-day contract with the Los Angeles Clippers.

 On December 31, 2021, Wright was reacquired and activated by the Agua Caliente Clippers of the NBA G League.

+Dallas Mavericks / Texas Legends (2021–2022)

 On February 24, 2022, Wright signed a two-way contract with the Dallas Mavericks.

+In April 2022, Wright was awarded All NBA G League First Team.

+Zheijang Golden Bulls (2022–2023)

 On July 28, 2022, Wright signed with the Zhejiang Golden Bulls of the Chinese Basketball Association.

+In July 2023, Wright made the 2023 NBA Summer League debut for the Toronto Raptors.

+Merkezefendi Belediyesi (2023–2024)

+On December 16, 2023, Wright signed with Merkezefendi Belediyesi of the Turkish Basketbol Süper Ligi (BSL).

+Olympiacos Piraeus (2024–2025)

+On January 26, 2024, Wright signed with Olympiacos of the Greek Basketball League (GBL) and the EuroLeague through the summer of 2025.

+On October 16, 2024, Wright received the Hoops Agents Player of the Week award for Round 2 of the domestic league, putting up a stat sheet of 23 points and 7 rebounds.

+On December 6, 2024, it was announced that Wright had been ruled out for the rest of the season due to unspecified health concerns.
+On March 25, 2025, he returned to active status in a EuroLeague match against ASVEL Basket.

+On June 11, 2025, Wright announced his departure from the Greek club, thanking the team and the fans for their support throughout his injury spell.

+Žalgiris Kaunas (2025–present)

+On June 30, 2025, Wright signed one–year deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.